pcubillos/mc3/docs/api.rst

         Or an iterable of 3 strings (funcname, modulename, path) that specifies the function name, function module, and module path.
         If the module is already in the python-path scope, path can be omitted.
-    params: 1D/2D float ndarray or string
+    params: 1D float ndarray or string
         Set of initial fitting parameters for func.
-If 2D, of shape (nparams, nchains), it is assumed that it is one set for each chain.
         If string, path to file containing data.
     indparams: tuple or string
         Additional arguments required by func.
 If string, path to file